ENG1-Team-8/Dragon-Race-Website-2/team.md

+---
+layout: default
+title: Team
+nav_order: 4
+---

-# Team Members
+# Version 2 (Assesssment 2) Team Members

-These are the members working on the project, feel free to either get in touch with our group email listed on the [homepage](/) or reaching out through github.
+These are the new team members working on the new version:

+## Charlie Hayes

+## Matilda Garcia

+## Ionut Manasia

+## David Kayode

+## Josh Stafford

+## Matt Tomlinson

+---

+# Version 1 (Assesssment 1) Team Members

+These are the original team members who created the first version:

 ## Bowen Lyu